EU says UEFA has no 'excuse' for blocking rainbow protest

 “They supported all the good causes.
 And all of a sudden, they make an issue out of this,” he said.

+“UEFA respects the rainbow,” the governing body of football in Europe said in a statement on Wednesday.

+"It is a symbol that embodies our core values, promoting everything that we believe in - a more just and egalitarian society, tolerant of everyone, regardless of their background, belief or gender," UEFA said.

-In a brief statement Wednesday, UEFA said the decision to turn down the request was misinterpreted by those who perceived it as a political statement.
+UEFA insisted that the decision to turn down the request was misinterpreted by those who perceived it as a political statement.

 “On the contrary, the request itself was political, linked to the Hungarian football team’s presence in the stadium for this evening’s match with Germany,” it said.
 “For UEFA, the rainbow is not a political symbol, but a sign of our firm commitment to a more diverse and inclusive society.”